Yura52/delu/README.rst

   `Catalyst <https://github.com/catalyst-team/catalyst>`_ and
   `others <https://pytorch.org/ecosystem>`_

-**NOT READY FOR PRODUCTION USAGE.** Zero is tested, but not battle-tested.
-You can give it a try in non-mission-critical research.
+**NOTE:** Zero is tested (and battle-tested in research projects), but the interface is not stable yet, so backward-incompatible changes in future releases are possible.

 Overview
 --------